-I met Peter Lieberson backstage at a concert given by his wife, Lorraine Hunt-Lieberson.
+I briefly met Peter Lieberson backstage at a concert given by his wife, Lorraine Hunt-Lieberson.
 Most of my party gathered around the star, but I went over to the new husband lurking in the shadows.

 “Man, I know every note of your Piano Concerto!”
 I said.

 He looked at me like I had spoken in a strange language.
 “Really?”